andynik/andynik.github.io/stem-projects.md

 ### Educational Projects & Outreach

-Since 2016, actively contributing to the growth of Ukrainian STEM talents by teaching mathematics & programming at extracurricular classes and summer boot camps, organising educational programs and competitions, and fostering evolving community of learners and educators.
+Since 2016, I am actively contributing to the growth of Ukrainian STEM talents by teaching mathematics & programming at extracurricular classes and summer boot camps, organising educational programs and competitions, and fostering community of young learners and educators.

 ---